shopsmart/clojure-navigation/README.md

 # clojure-navigation #

-Clojure-navigation contains utilities for navigating data and/or code.
+Clojure-navigation contains utilities for navigating data and injecting behavior around lines of code in a block.
 For example:

 ## Mount a data structure and navigate it with filesystem-like commands.